2025. Restive Regions: Sequential Complementarity of Repression and Cooptation in Authoritarian Survival. Forthcoming in Comparative Politics.

 Sacred Manipulations: Strategic Deployment of Mosques in Turkey

-What are the underlying political motivations driving the construction of mosques in authoritarian countries?
-To address this inquiry, I rely on a unique dataset that meticulously tracks the annual issuance of construction permits for mosques in Turkey, along with their corresponding funding sources.
-Employing a regression discontinuity design, I provide evidence presenting the central government's strategic focus on constructing mosques in electorally competitive opposition districts, when compared with electorally competitive incumbent districts.
-However, such targeting patterns are not observed for mosques funded by municipalities or private entities.
-Further analysis reveals that the content of Friday sermons delivered in these mosques bears a resemblance to President Recep Tayyip Erdogan's speeches, particularly during electoral periods, when compared to the speeches of the opposition's leader, Kemal Kilicdaroglu.
-These findings shed light on how sacred places, such as mosques, can be manipulated to serve autocrats' political agendas.
+What political motivations underlie mosque construction in authoritarian regimes?
+To explore this question, I leverage a unique dataset that meticulously tracks the annual issuance of construction and occupancy permits for mosques in Turkey, including information on their funding sources.
+Using a regression discontinuity design, I present evidence that the central government strategically prioritizes mosque construction in electorally competitive opposition districts over competitive incumbent districts.
+This targeted pattern, however, is absent for mosques funded by municipalities or private entities.
+Crucially, mosque presence provides electoral advantages to President Erdoğan’s party by both persuading religious voters and reducing opposition turnout.
+These findings illuminate how sacred spaces, such as mosques, can be co-opted as instruments of propaganda to advance autocrats' political agendas.

 Education as a Contentious Public Good: Evidence from Religious Schooling in Turkey (with Kristin Fabbe and Amaney Jamal)